 Chartered membership is an initiative from the Human Resources Institute of New Zealand (HRINZ) to recognise the contribution and relevance of the Human Resources Profession within the New Zealand workplace.
 Membership status is open to all who work in and are interested in the Human Resources profession as a current financial member of the Institute.

 All financial members are granted a post nominal recognizing their status under the new Chartered membership system.
 Those who have not been through the Chartered membership accreditation process were given the post nominal recognition of AHRINZ from 1 April 2017.

 Financial members who wish to progress their professional development can gain a higher recognition and become a Chartered member.
-Members seeking Chartered membership status will need to successfully complete a new accreditation process which is currently being developed.
+Members seeking Chartered membership status will need to successfully complete the online accreditation application process.

 Current professional members were automatically transferred to Chartered member status and those post nominal recognition and criteria are as follows:-

 Chartered Member - CMHRINZ

 Definition - A Human Resources practitioner who has passed the CMHRINZ assessment and has commitment to the HRINZ Charter.
-Previous MHRINZ were automatically transfered to this post nominal.
+Previous MHRINZ were automatically transferred to this post nominal.

 Chartered Fellow - CFHRINZ

 Definition - CMHRINZ status plus: Testimonials of appropriate experience and background, plus contribution to the HR profession through HRINZ or similar.
 Previous Associate Fellows or Fellows were automatically transferred to Chartered Fellow status.

 Distinguished Fellow - DistFHRINZ

 Definition - Outstanding contribution or services to HR.
 Previous Life Fellows were automatically transferred to Distinguished Fellow.